Sokochez/sokochez/README.md

 ## Compiling

-To compile Sokochez, go to the src directory and run qmake then run make.
+To compile Sokochez run `make`.

+## Playing

+The arguments must be the names of the maps you want to load.

+To start in editor mode, the first argument must be `-e`

+Example:

+`./sokochez map1.txt map2.txt`

+The keys are `zqsd` and `oklm`, to open the menu, press `v`